John Williams: Collaborations with Steven Spielberg

 In 2011, after a three-year hiatus from film scoring, Williams composed the scores for Spielberg's The Adventures of Tintin and War Horse.
 The former was his first score for an animated film, and he employed various styles, including "1920s, 1930s European jazz" for the opening credits and "pirate music" for the maritime battles.
-The Oscar nominations were Williams' 46th and 47th, making him the most nominated musician in Academy Award history, previously tied with Alfred Newman's 45 nominations, and the second most nominated overall, behind Walt Disney.
 Williams won an Annie Award for his score for Tintin.
 In 2012, he scored Spielberg's Lincoln, for which he received his 48th Academy Award nomination.
 He was also set to write the score for Bridge of Spies that year, but in March 2015, it was announced that Thomas Newman would score it instead, as Williams' schedule was interrupted by a minor health issue.
-This was the first Spielberg film since The Color Purple (1985) not scored by Williams.
-Williams composed the scores for Spielberg's fantasy The BFG and his drama The Post (2017).
+Williams composed the scores for Spielberg's The BFG (2016) and The Post (2017).

 In 2019, Williams served as music consultant for Spielberg's West Side Story (2021) and scored his semi-autobiographical The Fabelmans (2022).
 In June 2022, Williams announced that Indiana Jones and the Dial of Destiny, scheduled for a 2023 release, would likely be his last film score as he planned to retire from film and focus on solely composing concert music.
 However, he reversed this decision by January 2023, stating that he had at least "10 more years to go.
 I'll stick around for a while!".
 He compared the decision to Spielberg's father Arnold, who had worked in his field until he was 100.
+In October 2025, it was announced that he had been hired to score Disclosure Day, his thirtieth collaboration with Spielberg.